Managing your email subscription lists is possible in OpenCRM using a combination of several features.

 3. Then you have a few options:

 a.
-Campaign unsubscribe: if your email is linked to a particular campaign, you will want to link it here
+Campaign unsubscribe: if your email is linked to a particular campaign, linking it will will mean that anyone who clicks the link will be removed from that Campaign

 b.
 Remove from Campaign Lists: this will remove them from the list(s) that are linked to that Campaign